textaDNA/Jacquard/README.md

 positional arguments:

-  file        It is the file to be encoded/decoded.
+  file        "It is the file to be encoded/decoded."

 optional arguments: